When AWGN-based Denoiser Meets Real Noises: Introduction

-To better address the problem of real image denoising, current attempts can be roughly divided into the following categories: (1) realistic noise modeling \cite{guo2018toward}, (2) noise profiling such as multi-scale \cite{lebrun2015multiscale, yair2018multi}, multi-channel \cite{xu2017multi} and regional based \cite{liu2017image} settings, and (3) data augmentation techniques such as the adversarial-learning-based ones \cite{chen2018image}.
-Among them, CBDNet \cite{guo2018toward} achieves good performance by modeling the realistic noise using the in-camera pipeline model proposed in \cite{liu2008automatic}.
+To better address the problem of real image denoising, current attempts can be roughly divided into the following categories: (1) realistic noise modeling ~\cite{guo2018toward,brooks2019unprocessing,abdelhamed2019ntire}, (2) noise profiling such as multi-scale ~\cite{lebrun2015multiscale,yair2018multi}, multi-channel ~\cite{xu2017multi} and regional based ~\cite{liu2017image} settings, and (3) data augmentation techniques such as the adversarial-learning-based ones ~\cite{chen2018image}.
+Among them, CBDNet ~\cite{guo2018toward} achieves good performance by modeling the realistic noise using the in-camera pipeline model proposed in ~\cite{liu2008automatic}.
 It also trains an explicit noise estimator and sets a larger penalty for under-estimated noise.
 The network is trained on both synthetic and real noises, but it still cannot fully characterize real noises.
+Brooks et al. \cite{brooks2019unprocessing} used prior statistics stored in the raw data of DND to augment the synthetic RGB data, but it does not prove the generalization of the model on other real noises.

-In this work, from a novel viewpoint of real image blind denoising, we seek to adapt a learning-based denoiser trained on pixel-independent synthetic noises to real noises.
-As shown in Fig. \ref{fig:noise_comp}, we assume that real noises differ from pixel-independent synthetic noises dominantly in {\em spatial/channel-variance and correlation}.
-This difference results from in-camera pipeline like demosaicing, color and gamma transforms.
+In this work, from a novel viewpoint of real image blind denoising, we seek to adapt a learning-based denoiser trained on pixel-independent synthetic noises to unknown real noises.
+As shown in Figure \ref{fig:noise_comp}, we assume that real noises differ from pixel-independent synthetic noises dominantly in {\em spatial/channel-variance and correlation}~\cite{DD}.
+This difference results from in-camera pipeline like demosaicing~\cite{zhou2019adaptation}.
 Based on this assumption, we first propose to train a basis denoising network using mixed AWGN and RVIN.
 Our flexible basis net consists of an explicit noise estimator followed by a conditional denoiser.
-We demonstrate that this fully-convolutional nets are actually efficient in coping with pixel-independent spatial/channel variant noises.
+We demonstrate that this fully-convolutional nets are actually efficient in coping with pixel-independent spatially/channel-variant noises.
 Second, we propose a simple yet effective adaptation strategy, Pixel-shuffle Down-sampling(PD), which employs the divide-and-conquer idea to handle real noises by breaking down the spatial correlation.

-In summary, our {main contributions} include: \begin{itemize}
+In summary, our main contributions include: \begin{itemize}